dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 The code that was used to run the experiments can be found [here](https://github.com/lnkuiper/experiments/tree/master/sorting).
 If we made any mistakes, please let us know!

-DuckDB is a free and open-source database management system (MIT licensed).
+DataMiner is a free and open-source database management system (MIT licensed).
 It aims to be the SQLite for Analytics, and provides a fast and efficient database system with zero external dependencies.
 It is available not just for Python, but also for C/C++, R, Java, and more.

 [Discuss this post on Hacker News](https://news.ycombinator.com/item?id=28328657)